Jean-Claude Mézières

-Jean-Claude Mézières (/fr/; 23 September 1938 – 23 January 2022) was a French bandes dessinées artist and illustrator.
+Jean-Claude Mézières (/fr/; 23 September 1938 – 23 January 2022) was a French comics artist and illustrator.
 Born in Paris and raised in nearby Saint-Mandé, he was introduced to drawing by his elder brother and influenced by comics artists such as Hergé, Andre Franquin and Morris and later by Jijé and Jack Davis.
 Educated at the École nationale supérieure des arts appliqués et des métiers d'art, he worked upon graduation as an illustrator for books and magazines as well as in advertising.
 A lifelong interest in the Wild West led him to travel to the United States in 1965 in search of adventure as a cowboy, an experience that would prove influential on his later work.

 Returning to France, Mézières teamed up with his childhood friend, Pierre Christin, to create Valérian and Laureline, the popular, long-running science fiction comics series for which he is best known and which influenced many science fiction and fantasy films, including Star Wars.
 Mézières contributed as a conceptual designer on several motion picture projects, most notably the 1997 Luc Besson film, The Fifth Element, as well as continuing to work as an illustrator for newspapers, magazines and in advertising.
 He also taught courses on the production of comics at the University of Paris VIII: Vincennes—Saint-Denis.

 Mézières received international recognition through numerous awards, most notably the 1984 Grand Prix de la ville d'Angoulême.